Corhero/app-starter/README.md

 2. Creating index.html

 I will add an index.html with some basic markup.
 Done.
 It has a title and a H1.
 That's pretty much it.
 At this stage I can open the file in browser by navigating to 'file:///Users/cornelius/projects/app-starter/index.html'.
 This path will be different depending on what operating system you run, what your username is and where you store the files and folders.
 In this case I am on a Mac and my username is 'cornelius', I created a folder called 'projects' and that is also where I cloned this repo.

+3. Adding style and basic JavaScript

+I want the heading in my 'index.html' to be blue.
+I also want to make the console print 'Hello World!'.
+I added a style tag in the head of my HTML.
+I also went and added a script tag at the bottom of my markup which says hello.
+When I hit refresh on my browser the colour is blue and the console says hello.
+Awesome! :P #commitandpushtomaster